zixuan-xu72/zixuan-xu72.github.io/_pages/about.md

 ## Research Vision

-During my PhD stage, I seeks to answer fundamental questions about our future with intelligent systems, including but not limited to:
+During my PhD stage, I seek to answer several questions about our future with intelligent systems, including but not limited to:

 -  🤖 **LLMs for AV Interaction**: How can LLMs enhance human-machine interaction in autonomous vehicles (applications, function, reliance)?